 Following are the persons who can remit funds using LRS:

-- Every individual who is a resident of India can remit funds using the LRS scheme.
+- Every individual who is a resident of India can remit funds under LRS.

 - Even a minor is eligible to remit funds using LRS.
 The minor must ensure that their guardian signs the declaration form.